simeonhebrew/Bioinformatics-Internship/Biopython Solutions.md

 ---

-Here are my attempts to this biopython [exercise](http://disi.unitn.it/~teso/courses/sciprog/python_biopython_exercises.html) as well as some functions that I find key in handling sequences using Biopython.
+Here are my attempts to this biopython [exercise](http://disi.unitn.it/~teso/courses/sciprog/python_biopython_exercises.html) as well as some functions that I find important when handling sequences using Biopython.

 1. A program that takes in two DNA Sequences, concatenates them and gives you the reverse complement.
 ```